Dictionary of Logical Fallacies

-- [Rel] Instead of trying to disprove the truth of the assertion, one attacks the man who made the assertion.
+- [Rel] (Poisoning the Well) Instead of trying to disprove the truth of the assertion, one attacks the man who made (or will make) the assertion.
 Personal character is irrelevant to the truth or falsehood of an argument.
 Even wicked people may sometimes argue correctly or tell the truth.
 "My opponent's contentions are wrong; he is a scoundrel, liar and a thief."
 "Floridation is bad because it was proposed by commies."
 This last is a variant called the Genetic Fallacy, which fallaciously argues that a proposal is bad because it is supported or was proposed by an evil collective.

 - [Rel] Appealing to a person's beliefs or circumstances rather than the truth or falsity of the proposition.
 Asserting that the opponent ought to accept it because of his special circumstances.
 "You must be against the pill, because you're a Catholic."
 "Being an African-American, no doubt you support government affirmative action."